Attensadev/attensa-api-docs/source/includes/_streams.md

 }
 ```

-This endpoint retrieves a specific stream
+This endpoint retrieves a specific stream.

 ### Request